 5. Uber is your friend.
 “If you can afford it, try to get a car service or hook up with friends who do, [especially] when you have back-to-back shows in difference places,” Caruso advises, “so you are not killing yourself trying to find taxis and then being late to shows!”
 [Sign up for Uber and get a special discount here.]

+6. Bring flats!
+Your feet deserve it.
+Really!
+“Keep a pair of flats in your bag for running around in between shows.
+Those heels can get your feet after a full day of running back and forth!” says Goldberg.
 Now that you have these useful New York Fashion Week and busy, non-stop week tips - where are you off to first?
 Are you planning to enjoy New York Fashion week?
 Share any of your favorite survival guide tips or links below.

 The Jawbone UP™ uses Motion X technology which when paired with the accompanying app for your iOS orAndroid device gives you a completely new outlook on maintaining an active & healthy lifestyle.
 Track your weight, map your bike rides, access extensive food libraries and more, and that data will be seamlessly integrated into your UP feed, lifeline and trends.
 You can also view detailed UP sleep, movement, food and mood data within selected apps to make those experiences even better.